Theiss Speedster: Design and development

 The standard day, sea level, no wind, take off and landing roll with a 40 hp engine is 200 ft.

 The manufacturer estimates the construction time from the supplied kit as 400 hours.

-After producing the Speedster, the company turned its attention to produce unmanned aerial vehicles for the US Navy and no longer produces manned aircraft.
+After producing the Speedster, the company turned its attention to producing unmanned aerial vehicles for the US Navy and no longer produces manned aircraft.

 Operational history

-By 1998 the company reported that two aircraft were completed and flying.
+By 1998, the company reported that two aircraft were completed and flying.